Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016/guide.en-gb.md

 ![mxplan](images/mxplan-popimap-01.png){.thumbnail .w-400}

-To understand the difference between using the POP and IMAP protocols, we will detail the elements that make up the processing of your e-mails when received :
+To understand the difference between using the POP and IMAP protocols, we will detail the elements that make up the processing of your e-mails when received:

-1. **Your device** : a computer, a smartphone or a tablet.
+1. **Your device**: a computer, a smartphone or a tablet.
 This is your consultation support.
-2. **Your e-mail client** : application dedicated to the management of your e-mails.
+2. **Your e-mail client**: application dedicated to the management of your e-mails.
 The choice of this application will determine the level of ergonomics and features you will need to consult your e-mails.
-3. **The receiving protocol** : choice determining the way to retrieve e-mails on your device.
+3. **The receiving protocol**: choice determining the way to retrieve e-mails on your device.
 This choice has an impact on other devices that access this same e-mail account.
-    - **IMAP** : your e-mail client queries the e-mail server and downloads the e-mails to your device.
-When you read an unread e-mail, the server marks it as « read » by default.
+    - **IMAP**: your e-mail client queries the e-mail server and downloads the e-mails to your device.
+When you read an unread e-mail, the server marks it as "read" by default.
 Other devices configured in IMAP will be able to see this status and read this e-mail as long as it has not been deleted on one of the devices.
-    - **POP** : your e-mail client queries the e-mail server and downloads the e-mails to your device.
+    - **POP**: your e-mail client queries the e-mail server and downloads the e-mails to your device.
 By default, once the e-mail is downloaded to your device, the message is deleted from the server.
 As a result, other devices connected to this e-mail address will not be able to read this e-mail.

 ![mxplan](images/mxplan-popimap-02.png){.thumbnail .w-400}